 So, what should you be doing to market yourself effectively, either on your personal site or on dedicated professional sites like LinkedIn?

-The following four conventions will help you to make the most of your online professional profile.
+The following four conventions will help you to make the most of your online professional profile:

 1. Make it comprehensive

 Include your complete employment history, education and skills.
-If you’re early in your career or haven’t got a lot of headlines to put in these boxes, think instead about how you can talk about what you learnt, or how you developed through a particular role or activity.
+If you’re early in your career or haven’t got a lot of headlines to put in these boxes, think instead about how you can talk about what you learned, or how you developed through a particular role or activity.
 Focus on professional skills if you haven’t got much professional experience.